 Manchester real estate is some of the most expensive in Missouri, although Manchester house values don't compare to the most expensive real estate in the U.S.

-Manchester is a decidedly white-collar city, with fully 92.38% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Manchester is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Manchester who work in sales jobs (14.77%), office and administrative support (13.98%), and management occupations (13.34%).
+Manchester is a decidedly white-collar city, with fully 90.48% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Manchester is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Manchester who work in sales jobs (12.74%), business and financial occupations (12.09%), and management occupations (11.80%).

 Also of interest is that Manchester has more people living here who work in computers and math than 95% of the places in the US.

 Manchester is a somewhat ethnically-diverse city.
 The people who call Manchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manchester residents report their race to be White, followed by Asian.
-Important ancestries of people in Manchester include Irish, English, Italian, and French .
+Important ancestries of people in Manchester include German, Irish, English, Italian, and Polish.

 The most common language spoken in Manchester is English.
 Other important languages spoken here include Urdu and Spanish.